patojoke/get5/Report-a-bug.md

 * platform: linux
 * describe problem: I start csgosl, select the Server tab, enter "23:00" in the restartserverat field.
 I then select SaveAll and RestartServer.
 When the server has restarted I wait until 23:00 but the csgo server is not restarted.
 * does it happen every time or just once-in-a-while: every time
+* did this work before and stopped working: stopped working after upgrading csgosl to X.Y
 * screen dump: N/A
 * console output: